I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 Here is a close-up of Lecture 13: Electromagnetic Waves - Plane Wave Solutions to Maxwell’s Equations - Polarization - Malus’ Law.

 This approach probably does not work with programming languages and computer tools.
 Because mathematics and physics is mostly done on paper, watching these video lectures and taking notes is actually doing them.
-The process of taking notes develops the skills because you work with the new concepts/operators/theorems/whatnot.
+The process of taking notes develops the skills because you work with the new concepts, operators, theorems, and other math terms.
 Not so in programming languages.
-Unless you find an online degree for Java programmers, you can take a book on a new programming language, read it, and the next moment you can’t even write the hello world program because you have only got familiar with the subject and have not developed the skills.
+You can read a book on a new programming language and you won't even be able to write the hello world program because you have only got familiar with the subject and have not developed the skills.
 I have experienced this myself.

 Here is my approach how I am going to learn JavaScript from these lectures.
 I might adjust this approach at any moment if I find it not working, I will update this post appropriately then.